The 123s of VFDs

 2)The VFD protects animals and people

-The FDA and drug manufacturers have agreed to remove production uses (i.e., growth promotion, feed efficiency) for antibiotics that are medically important and to require veterinary oversight for use of these antibiotics in feed (requires a VFD) or water (requires a prescription).
+The FDA and drug manufacturers agreed to remove production uses (i.e., growth promotion, feed efficiency) for antibiotics that are medically important, and to require veterinary oversight for use of these antibiotics in feed (requires a VFD) or water (requires a prescription).
 Under the direction of a veterinarian, the responsible and appropriate administration of antibiotics reduces the opportunity for resistance to develop, and helps preserve our supply of effective antibiotics for situations of true need to protect animal and human health.
-While the changes will be challenging for everyone involved, the end result will be more responsible antibiotic use that will benefit human and animal health.
+While the change may be challenging, the end result will be more responsible antibiotic use that will benefit human and animal health.